Bori Bunder railway station: The first train journey

-Built by the then Great Indian Peninsula Railway, this railway station takes its name from the nearby locality, Bori Bunder.
-On 16 April 1853, the Great Indian Peninsula Railway operated the first passenger train in India from Bori Bunder to Thane with 13 carriages and 400 passengers.
+On 16 April 1853, the Great Indian Peninsula Railway operated the first passenger train in India from Bori Bunder to Thane with 14 carriages and 400 passengers.
 The train which had three named locomotives, viz., Sindh, Sultan and Sahib, took off and embarked on an hour-and-fifteen-minute journey to Thane.
 The journey covered a distance of 21 mi, formally heralding the birth of the Indian Railways.